 Part of the Franklin Stage Company’s dual mission is to preserve and maintain our magnificent home, Chapel Hall.
 From its beginnings, FSC has steadily chosen restoration projects to equally address safety, comfort and historic preservation, while continuing to provide an open public space with its theatrical and visual arts presentations and partnerships with the Franklin Farmers’ Market and community at large.

-In the spirit of our mission, FSC has undertaken the following capital improvement projects:
+In the spirit of our mission, FSC's past capital improvement projects have included:

 - 2002—Installation of air conditioning, opening of catwalk above the stage for lighting and set flexibility, and construction of new lobby